cables-gl/cables-embedding/README.md

 npm run examples
 ```

-then open `http://localhost:8080/` in yout browser
+then open `http://localhost:8080/` in your browser